Sonoma Valley Trail (Proposed)

 August to October 2014: Identification of existing conditions, right of way and utility mapping, community survey, initial contact and meetings/workshops with stakeholders, interest groups, and the public.

-March to June 2015: Preparation and presentation of Draft Feasibility Study.
+January to June 2015: Prepare and present Draft Feasibility Study.

-October to November 2015: Prepare and release of Final Feasibility Study
+October to November 2015: Prepare and release Final Feasibility Study

 December 2015: Board of Supervisors presentation and adoption